henricker/henricker/README.md

   - Node js ❤️ ❤️ ❤️
   - Express
-  - Nestjs (learning)
+  - Nestjs
-  - ReactJs
-  - MongoDb
+  - MongoDb to NOSQL database
-  - Postgress
+  - Postgress to SQL database
   - Day after day, I'm specializing in them.
 My dream is to become an expert on the javascript stack

 ### Social networks